 Robert E. Wilson Gallery

 Stop by the Merillat Centre for the Arts for a visit to the Robert E. Wilson Gallery.
-The Gallery presents a series of rotating exhibits throughout the year featuring work from student, faculty and professional artists.
-Students have the opportunity to display their art for show multiple times during the school year.
-The Gallery’s permanent collection includes prints by Salvador Dali and paintings by a variety of contemporary American and European artists.
-It is open weekdays from 9 a.m. to 5 p.m., before and after all Merillat Centre performances and by appointment.
+The Gallery presents a series of rotating exhibits throughout the year featuring work from student, faculty, and professional artists.
+Students have the opportunity to display their art for show annually.
+The Gallery’s permanent collection includes paintings by a variety of contemporary American and European artists.
+It is open weekdays from 9 a.m. to 4 p.m., before and after all Merillat Centre performances, and by appointment.